jgz/s3-auth-proxy/README.md

 ### Set up Secrets

-I didn't dig deep enough into how the s3-basic-auth package works to know if it would work with just IAM roles set on the container .
+I didn't dig to deep enough into how the s3-basic-auth package works to know if it would work with just IAM roles set on the container .
 So I just made a user specific to this with access to the s3 bucket it would use.

 ```shell
 kubectl -n flux-system create secret generic s3-auth-proxy \